V-Sekai/manuals/decisions/20230525-animation-ik-node.md

-# Proposed: Convert IK solvers to be using the AnimationTree
+# Draft: Convert IK solvers to be using the AnimationTree

 ## Metadata

-- Status: proposed
+- Status: Draft
 - Deciders: V-Sekai, fire,
 - Tags: V-Sekai, GPT-4